Earth Notes: Low-Carbon Efficient DishwashingUpdated 2023-08-13.

-- Scrape off any excess food before loading the dishwasher (maybe for your compost bin) so that the detergent is washing the dishes not your discarded food!
+- Scrape off any excess food before loading the dishwasher (maybe for your compost bin).
+Now the detergent is washing the dishes not your discarded food!

 Rinsing dishes under a tap is probably unnecessary and wasteful of water.
-The wash programme on our ancient (Zanussi DW-24 slimline) dishwasher that I normally used ('heavy soil') is a prewash (essentially a cold rinse with some detergent) followed by a full hot wash, hot rinse and thermal dry.
+The wash programme on our ancient (Zanussi DW-24 slimline) dishwasher that I normally used ('heavy soil') starts with a prewash (essentially a cold rinse with some detergent).
+That is followed by a full hot wash, hot rinse and thermal dry.

-- Run the cold rinse programme with a little detergent (or soda crystals or non-foaming washing-up liquid to be effective cold) to prevent food caking on, especially dairy products, and/or if the full wash is not going to be run for a while.
+- Run the cold rinse programme with a little detergent (or soda crystals or non-foaming washing-up liquid to be effective cold).
+Prevent food caking on, especially dairy products, if a full wash is not going to be run for a while.

-- Clean the filters (if bunged up) before the main wash so that the water pumping, etc, is as effective as possible, and again not merely spreading old food around the machine!
+- Clean the filters (if bunged up) before the main wash.
+This makes sure that the water pumping, etc, is as effective as possible, not merely spreading old food around the machine!
 Your dishes will be cleaner for it.

-A cold rinse can get a lot of dirt off the dishes and uses virtually no energy: I can't even measure the consumption on my plug-in meter, so it's way less than making a cup of tea, and no more than (say) a few percent of the full wash.
-If you are in an area short of water then you may skip this step; in rainy London I sometimes go wild and do a rinse in the morning to get the milk/porridge/etc off the breakfast dishes, and again in the evening and empty the filter before the main wash!
+A cold rinse can get a lot of dirt off the dishes and uses virtually no energy.
+I can't even measure the consumption on my plug-in meter.
+So it's way less than making a cup of tea, and no more than a few percent of the full wash.
+If you are in an area short of water then you may skip this step.
+In rainy London I sometimes go wild and do a rinse in the morning to get the milk/porridge/etc off the breakfast dishes.
+Then again in the evening and empty the filter before the main wash!

 For extra greeny points (and possibly extra savings depending on your tariff):

-- Turn off the dishwasher at the wall when done to avoid any standby losses from the dishwasher or timer.
+- Turn off the dishwasher at the wall when done if you can.
+Minimise 'vampire' losses from the dishwasher and timer.

 Maybe once per week, or if the machine seems to be clogging up or ineffective, or for/after a particularly greasy or dirty load:

-- Clean the filters which in our case is brushing them and/or rinsing under a tap.
+- Clean the filters.
+In our case that means rinsing and brushing them under a running tap.

-- Run a 'maintenance' wash with the machine empty or at least not jammed full, and/or using a hotter wash and more detergent than usual, to shift any grease and gunge that has been accumulating, and that might even bung up your drains or damage the machine.
+- Run a 'maintenance' wash with the machine empty or at least not jammed full.
+Use a hotter wash and more detergent than usual to shift any grease and gunge that has been accumulating, and that might even bung up your drains or damage the machine.
 If showing signs of difficulty pumping/draining, bring forward and repeat the maintenance wash to try to clear the problem.

 If you are in the market for a new dishwasher, eg because yours is beyond repair:

-- Buy the most energy-efficient model that you can which will probably pay itself back in saved energy.
+- Buy the most energy-efficient model that you can.
+It will probably pay itself back in saved energy.

 - Don't buy a bigger model than you need.

-There's a lot of speculation on the IntarWebs either way, but it seems that if you follow the steps above then you may have a lower environmental impact than washing by hand, while saving money and a dull chore...
+There's a lot of speculation on the IntarWebs either way.
+But it seems likely that if you follow the steps above then you may have a lower environmental impact than washing by hand, while saving money and a dull chore...

 'Eco'/Zero-Phosphate Dishwasher Detergents

-The complex phosphates in conventional/cheap dishwasher detergents do a good job of cleaning but are from a diminishing resource and are difficult to remove at wastewater treatment plants thus causing algae growth and oxygen depletion in rivers for example, to the extent that some places have banned their use.
+The complex phosphates in older/cheap dishwasher detergents did a good job of cleaning.
+But they come from a diminishing resource.
+They are also difficult to remove at wastewater treatment plants.
+They cause algal growth and oxygen depletion in rivers and lakes, to the extent that some places have banned their use.

-'Green' or 'eco-friendly' dishwasher detergents may be labelled as such for a number of reasons, such as working well at lower temperatures allowing energy saving, and for being 'zero-phosphate'.
+'Green' or 'eco-friendly' dishwasher detergents may be labelled as such for a number of reasons.
+They may work well at lower temperatures, saving energy, And for being 'zero-phosphate'.